livechat/livechat-public-docs/site/content/agent-app-widgets/agent-app-sdk.md

 #### `customer_profile`

-Emitted when an agent opens a conversation within Chats, Archives, or selects the customer profile in the Customers sections.
+Emitted when an agent opens a conversation within Chats or Archives, or when an agents selects the customer profile in the Customers sections.
 The handler will get the customer profile object as an argument.

-> Listen to customer profile changes
+> Listen to the customer profile changes:

 ```js
 widget.on("customer_profile", profile => {